 - CloudWatch dimensions.
 The dimensions vary by service.
 For example, for AWS S3, the

 Standard AWS CloudWatch pricing applies each time Wavefront requests metrics using the CloudWatch API.
 For pricing information, see AWS | Amazon CloudWatch | Pricing.
 After selecting a region, you can find the current expected price under Amazon CloudWatch API Requests.
 In addition, custom metrics have a premium price; see the Amazon CloudWatch Custom Metrics section of the pricing page.
 To limit cost, by default Wavefront queries the API every 5 minutes.
 However, you can change the request rate, which will change the cost.

 As an alternative to using the CloudWatch API for EC2 metrics, you can collect these metrics using a Telegraf collector on each AWS instance.
 In this case, to prevent CloudWatch from requesting those metrics, you should set the Metric Whitelist property to allow all metrics except EC2.
 For example:

 By default, on a new Wavefront trial, Wavefront limits the number of unique metrics that can be retrieved from CloudWatch to 10K to cap the AWS CloudWatch bill.

 The AWS Billing and Cost Management service sends billing metrics to CloudWatch.
 You configure AWS to produce

-aws.billing.* metrics by checking the Receive Billing Alerts checkbox on the Preferences tab in the AWS Billing and Cost Management console:
+aws.billing.* metrics by selecting the Receive Billing Alerts check box on the Preferences tab in the AWS Billing and Cost Management console: